Skip advert

 Advertisement - Article continues below

-Running costs will also be significantly less than equivalent combustion-powered SUVs.
+Running costs will be significantly less than for equivalent combustion-powered SUVs.
 Fully charging the Polestar 4 at home on a 7kWh wallbox will cost around £27 at the average electricity rate of 30p per kilowatt-hour.
-As always, charging at a public chargepoint will cost considerably more.
+As always, using a public chargepoint will cost considerably more.

 Performance, motor & drive